IAProjectsAmdjadouxx/tic-tac-toe_IA/README.md

 # tic-tac-toe_IA
-an IA which predict the best move to play in a tic-tac-toe game **NOT FINISHED YET**
+an supervised neuronal network which predict the best move to do in a tic-tac-toe game

+**NOT GOOD RESULT** (but you can use it as a base for your project)